SichangHe/internet_route_verification_server/description.md

 Each report contains both an overview and details of the verification.
 The overview ranges from "ok" to "bad".
 The details are lists of specific report items including the error types, skip reasons, and special cases.

+We use [Internet Route Verification](https://github.com/SichangHe/internet_route_verification) to generate the reports.

-## User task: query policies and reports
+## User-facing functionality: query policies and reports

 Users can query policies, routes, reports, and specific report items for a given AS, vice versa for specific use.
 For example, query for the reports related to a specific AS; and query for the ASes that have a specific type of report item.